How to Get the Adcom Excited About Your MBA Career Goals Essay Plus an Example

 Prompt (Columbia Business School): Through your resume and recommendations, we have a clear sense of your professional path to date.
 What are your career goals over the next 3-5 years and what, in your imagination, would be your long-term dream job?
 (500 words)

-As a first-generation immigrant to the US, I was raised on the principle of investing in the future.
-My parents gave up their life in <country> to invest in better education and career opportunities in the US for me and my sister.
-When I moved to New York and struggled to learn English in 6th grade, I spent two months of my allowance on several pocket-size notebooks and pens that I carried around to jot down unfamiliar words that I would later look up in the dictionary.
+As a first-generation immigrant to the U.S., I was raised to prioritize investing in the future.
+My parents sacrificed their lives in their home country to secure better opportunities for my sister and me.
+This commitment manifested early; in 6th grade, I used my allowance to buy notebooks for tracking unfamiliar English words.
+This habit taught me that long-term success requires persistent, daily effort.
 This habit earned me a few jeers on the playground, but I knew the long-term pay-off – mastering the English language – would be worth it.

 This long-term lens continues to shape my career.
 At <Company>, I have stepped up to become the biomass industry lead analyst because I believe in the potential of the industry to be one of the long-term environmental solutions for carbon emission.
 I was particularly excited to lead a meeting in 2019 with a multi-billion dollar <Client> to share my biomass industry analysis, helping drive their investment in sustainable energy infrastructure.
 However, given the scope of credit rating analysis, I often find myself disappointed that I have no stake in the investment decision outcome.
 I want to be in a position to directly invest in companies that have a positive long-term impact.
 As such, I want to become an investment manager focusing in ESG (Environmental, Social and Governance) investing, which targets responsible investing opportunities.